-12.1 We operate an inclusive environment where the views of the young people in our care are paramount in our decision making processes on all levels.
-Young people are actively encouraged and supported to influence their care and the way the Home is run.
+13.1 We operate an inclusive environment where the views of the young people in our care are paramount in our decision making processes on all levels.
+Young people are actively encouraged & supported to influence their care the way.
 No young person is assumed to be unable to communicate their views.
+The home holds quarterly Young Persons Consultative Forums, where child representatives from the home meet with managers to discuss matters.

-12.2 Individual Keyworker meetings, with an open agenda, are held once a month.
+13.2 Individual Keyworker meetings, with an open agenda, are held once a month.
 The basis of these forums is to encourage young people to review their experiences.
 Issues around bullying and our policy in this regard, holidays, routines, finance and menus are typical agenda items.
 These meetings are recorded and copies distributed to the young person in an appropriate format and if requested the relevant professionals involved in their lives.
 This does not negate the opportunity for an individual to discuss personal concerns with staff members.
 Indeed key worker sessions also enable young people to discuss their problems individually.

-12.3 Keyworkers spend individual time with young people to facilitate a range of actions.
+13.3 Keyworkers spend individual time with young people to facilitate a range of actions.
 Within this, careful consideration is given to ensuring that each individual young person is able to discuss the arrangements for their care.

-12.4 Bryn Tirion Hall adopts an 'Open door' policy in relation to discussing feelings and concerns with all members of staff and young people The senior management encourage and promote open forms of communication at all times and enable individuals to discuss matters freely with a person of their choice.
+13.4 Bryn Tirion Hall adopts an 'Open door' policy in relation to discussing feelings and concerns with all members of staff and young people The senior management encourage and promote open forms of communication at all times and enable individuals to discuss matters freely with a person of their choice.

-12.5 There is a comprehensive policy relating to the Complaints Procedure for young people within the home.
-This is clearly explained & details documented within the young person's guide, to ensure all individuals are aware of their rights and responsibilities.
+13.5 There is a comprehensive policy relating to the Complaints Procedure for young people within the home.
+All individuals are aware of their rights and responsibilities.
 All complaints are received without prejudice.

-12.6 The home ensures full consultation with all individuals who are connected with the home.
+13.6 The home ensures full consultation with all individuals who are connected with the home.
 This is done intermittently throughout the year via anonymous questionnaires & feedback forums.
 This covers receiving information regarding opinions & views of all aspects of the home.

-12.7 The home has a facility for young people to consult directly and confidentially with the Care Leadership Team about any matter that may be concerning them.
+13.7 The home has a facility for young people to consult directly and confidentially with the Care Leadership Team about any matter that may be concerning them.
 The home has two lockable 'Suggestion boxes' which are located at the entrance to each residential house whereby the young people can write to the managers and advise them of information they wish to share in a private and secure manner.
 The managers access the suggestions box on a daily basis (week days), thus enabling a prompt response to any issues raised.
 The young people are made aware of this process and the manner in which it can be utilised.
 This is a direct communication line to the managers of the home and the facility cannot be accessed by other staff members.

-12.8 The home is committed to ensuring that young people are fully embedded in to the Anti-Bully ethos of the home and contribute to the reviewing of policy and implementing of procedures in their daily lives.
+13.8 The home is committed to ensuring that young people are fully embedded in to the Anti-Bully ethos of the home and contribute to the reviewing of policy and implementing of procedures in their daily lives.
 As a result, the home has established an Anti-Bully Committee, who meet quarterly to review policy and activities in support of the initiative.
 Young people are elected by their fellow residents to serve as an 'Anti-Bully Ambassador' for their home and this role is reviewed and refreshed yearly.